Beverly Bower: Career

 Fricka.
 She remained at the Met for three years, singing such roles as Senta in Wagner's Der fliegende Holländer, Micaëla, and Musetta.
 She notably sang the role of Minnie in La Fanciulla del West for the first public performance at the new Metropolitan Opera House at Lincoln Center on April 11, 1966.
 The production was attended by 3,000 high school students.
 Her voice is preserved on one Metropolitan Opera radio broadcast from 4 February 1967 in which she sang Musetta to the Mimi of Teresa Stratas.

 Bower joined Sarah Caldwell's American National Opera Company for their 1967-1968 tour where she sang Alice Ford in Verdi's Falstaff and the title role in Tosca with Tommy Rall as Cavaradossi and George Fourie as Scarpia.
 She also sang Tosca for Caldwell's Opera Company of Boston in 1968 with Ray Abizu as Cavaradossi.

 Later life

-In the early 1970s Bower retired from the stage due to health reasons.
+In the early 1970s Bower retired from the stage for health reasons.
 After her retirement she worked as a voice teacher and was a longtime board member of the New Jersey Pro Arte Chorale.
 She was married for many years to John C. Kaufmann with whom she had one son, Mark D. Kaufmann.
 She died of cancer in 2002, aged 76 at her home in Washington Township, Bergen County, New Jersey.